caiyajing9210/computer-science-in-javascript/README.md

 Collection of classic computer science paradigms, algorithms, and approaches written in JavaScript.
 All of the code is available under an MIT License.

-Each example has an associated blog post:
+Each example has an associated blog

 Base64 Encoding
 http://www.nczonline.net/blog/2009/12/08/computer-science-in-javascript-base64-encoding/